-Adults with ADHD are much more likely to suffer burnout compared to adults without it.
+Adults with ADHD are much more likely to experience burnout compared to adults without it.
 There is a tendency to overcompensate, which stems from a lifelong sense of shortcomings and leads to taking on more than humanly possible to achieve.

 Why Does ADHD Burnout Occur?

-Once they become adults and find a job their tendency is to take on more and more work and to say yes to more and more activities because now they finally feel accepted, and by doing more they can sustain that feeling.
+Once they become adults and find a job, their tendency is to take on more and more work and to say yes to more and more activities because now they finally feel accepted, and by doing more, they can sustain that feeling.

 The ADHD Burnout Cycle

-Then the cycle begins again, at first with a flurry of with hyperfixation coupled with routine procrastination, self-medicating with caffeine or tobacco, then guilt and neglect, paralysis, and ultimately giving up whatever the project was, only to begin again once the next hyperfixation on an activity or job arises.
+Then the cycle begins again, at first with a flurry of hyperfixation coupled with routine procrastination, self-medicating with caffeine or tobacco, then guilt and neglect, paralysis, and ultimately giving up whatever the project was, only to begin again once the next hyperfixation on an activity or job arises.

 How Do You Get Rid of ADHD Burnout?